project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

     ionic Cordova plugin add [https://github.com/project-sunbird/cordova-plugin-sunbirdsplash.git](https://github.com/project-sunbird/cordova-plugin-sunbirdsplash.git)

 This is installed with other npm packages.

-### Cordova-plugin-geniecanvas
-On clicking on  course material links, the course content is displayed in the inbuilt content player.
-The genie canvas renders the display of course materials in the inbuilt player.

-- Run the following command to install this plugin in SunbirdEd-mobile:

-    ionic cordova plugin add [https://github.com/project-sunbird/cordova-plugin-geniecanvas.git](https://github.com/project-sunbird/cordova-plugin-geniecanvas.git)

 ### Cordova-plugin-qr-scanner
 This is a custom cordova plugin for the QR scanner.